kvasdopil/ui-gen/docs/MEMORY.md

   - DELETE: Delete dialog entry (requires screen ID and dialog entry ID)
   - Dialog entries are mostly immutable (prompt, html, title cannot be updated) - only arrows can be updated via PUT endpoint
   - All endpoints include dialog entry IDs in responses for frontend deletion operations

+- **Screen Cloning**: `src/app/api/screens/[id]/clone/route.ts`
+  - POST: Clone a screen up to a specific conversation point
+  - Requires payload: `{ convPointId: string, x: number, y: number }`
+  - Creates a new screen with all dialog entries up to and including the specified conversation point
+  - Sets `selectedPromptIndex` to the index of the cloned conversation point
+  - Preserves all conversation data including arrows
+  - Returns the new screen data in the same format as other endpoints
+  - Validates that the source screen exists and belongs to the user's workspace
+  - Validates that the conversation point exists in the source screen

 - **UI Generation**: `src/lib/ui-generation.ts`
   - Extracted reusable function `generateUIFromHistory()`